 We Want Power

 “If only we could vote a Christian into the White House, we would have the power to change the nation.”
 Contrary to this type of thinking, Jesus shows us that a true Christian would never allow themselves to become president.
 When Jesus fed the 5,000, the people wanted to make him their king (John 6:14-15).
 Christ’s response?
 He withdrew to a mountain to be by himself.
 Make no mistake, Jesus was eventually going to be crowned as King, but the 5,000 did not know what type of king Jesus would be.
-The 5,000 wanted a king that would slay their enemies but Jesus would be a king that would suffer and die for their enemies.
+The 5,000 wanted a king that would slay their enemies, but Jesus would be a king that would suffer and die for their enemies.

 Christ’s own disciples shared this misunderstanding.
 When James and John asked Jesus who among them would have the most political power in his kingdom, he rebuked them (Matthew 20:25-28, Mark 10:35-45, Luke 22:24-30).

-Christ’s nation is so fundamentally different than nations of the world.
+Christ’s nation is so fundamentally different from nations of the world.
 His nation is advanced by embodying his truth, not by utilizing violence, politics, or any other human power.
 Instead of ruling through politics, Jesus tells us we must become servants.
 Instead of trying to change society by forcing our will on others through legislation, Jesus tells us to influence through self-sacrifice.
 Instead of trying to change things from the top, Jesus tells us we must change things from the bottom.
-His lesson is simple: don’t control, instead, serve others.
+His lesson is simple: don’t control; instead, serve others.

 Reject Political Power

 Jesus Christ is the only rightful ruler.
-But it isn’t just that only he has the right to rule, it’s that his rule is completely different from the way we typically define it.
-Jesus had to re-define rightful-rulership.
+But it isn’t just that only he has the right to rule; it’s that his rule is completely different from the way we typically define it.
+Jesus had to redefine rightful-rulership.
 That is why Jesus didn’t want to be known as the Messiah until he could redefine the term first.
 The term Messiah was synonymous with violent warfare, conquest, and political power.
 Jesus waited until the end of his ministry, after he had shown and taught complete nonviolence hundreds of times, before he acknowledged that he was the Messiah (Matthew 8:1-4; 9:30; 12:16; 16:13-25; 17:9; Mark 1:34, 40-45; 3:12; 5:43; 8:26-35; 9:9; Luke 4:41; 5:12-16; 8:56; 9:18-24).
 Jesus did not want political power associated with him.

 The underlying problem is not which person sits on the throne; the problem is that there is a throne to sit on.
 No human has the right to rule over another human; and no constitutions, majority rule, or delusions of democracy can change that.
 God created a world in which humans ruled over the world, but not over each other.
 In the Old Testament, when the Israelites wanted a king, God said that it was a rejection of him (1 Samuel 8:6-7).
 He gave explicit warnings of disaster that would come if humans were to rule over other humans in the form of government (1 Samuel 8:11-18).
 Christians should never be a part of government—but more importantly—Christians should never want any human to hold political authority and power.
 Political power is a rejection of God.